FoghornTherapeutics/FHT-nIDR/README.md

 * Replicates: N=3

-First of all, the output from the standard IDR show that the replicates have high consitency betwen groups.
+First of all, the output from the standard IDR show that the replicates have high consitency betwen groups ***Flore need to describe how/why they are consistent***

 XXXXXXXXXXXXXXXX ADD OUR STANDARD OUPTUT PNG XXXXXXXXXXXXXXXX